 Grizzlies are indeed considered to be more aggressive compared to black bears, with mother grizzlies being the most aggressive and responsible for as much as 70% of humans killed by grizzlies.
-However, it is worth noticing that as a rule, grizzly bears avoid humans and do not usually seek to hunt them but rather attack due to what they perceive to be the need to defend.
+However, it is worth noticing that as a rule, grizzly bears avoid humans and do not usually seek to hunt them but rather attack due to what they perceive to be the need to defend themselves.

 The establishment of parks and protected areas is one of the most important strategies to avoid the decline of the grizzly bear population in other areas.
 Protected areas can include places where public access is limited and hunting is limited.
 However, increasing public awareness about grizzlies and planning human development (e.g., roads) with consideration of its impact on the ecosystem can also play a role in protecting these bears and other endangered species.

-Where should you see them?
-Once again, it is important to remember that grizzly bears can be quite dangerous and engaging in bear-watching must always be done with plenty of caution and not without the assistance of those who have relevant experience.
-Traveling in groups of six or more is believed to reduce the chance of bear attacks (but you still have to keep a proper distance).
+Once again, it is important to remember that grizzly bears can be quite dangerous, and engaging in bear-watching must always be done with plenty of caution and not without the assistance of those who have the relevant experience.
+Traveling in groups of six or more is believed to reduce the chance of bear attacks but you still keep a proper distance).

-Alaska is arguably one of the best places to see grizzly bears, as there are plenty of them and they are located in places that are fairly attractive.
+Alaska is arguably one of the best places to see these bears because it has a large grizzly population.
 Places in Alaska where people often go to spot grizzly bears include Katmai National Park and Preserve, The McNeil River State Game Sanctuary and Refuge, Lake Clark National Park and Preserve, and Admiralty Island, among others.
 Of course, grizzly bears can also be spotted in many national parks located in the Rockies, including Banff and Yellowstone; however, spotting them in these places is more of a challenge.
+Happy search.